AndrewWPhillips/eggql/README.md

 ### Returning an Error

-GraphQL errors, like the wrong query name, are handled for you but what about other things?
+GraphQL errors, like the wrong query name, are handled for you but what about errors that can't be diagnosed?
 What if the caller of the query made a mistake with the arguments?

 ```graphql
 {